-Status Deviation from Corporate Assessment criteria No Summary Governance Best-Practice Principles for TWSE/TPEx-Listed Companies and causes thereof (III) Has the Company established a set of policies and assessment methods to evaluate the Board's performance, conducted the performance evaluation regularly at least on an annual basis, and submitted the performance evaluation result to the Board and applied the same as reference for remuneration to individual directors and nomination?
+Assessment criteria Status Deviation from Corporate No Summary Governance Best-Practice Principles for TWSE/TPEx-Listed Companies and causes thereof (III) Has the Company established a set of policies and assessment methods to evaluate the Board's performance, conducted the performance evaluation regularly at least on an annual basis, and submitted the performance evaluation result to the Board and applied the same as reference for remuneration to individual directors and nomination?
 V (III) The Company established the "Regulations for the Performance Evaluation of the Board of Directors and Functional Committees" in September 2018.
 The Board of Directors, functional committees, and individual directors regularly conduct self-evaluations to complete the performance evaluation pursuant to the Regulations each year.
 The Company has completed the self-evaluations of the board members and the board of directors in December 2023.
 In terms of the self-evaluation of the Directors, all ten current Directors participated in the self-evaluation.
 There are 25 evaluation items and the achievement rates were over 90%.
 In terms of the self-evaluation of the Board of Directors, there are 46 evaluation items and the achievement rates were over 90%.
 According to the evaluation results above, the Company's Board of Directors have fully demonstrated its functions in operations.
 The results of the evaluations were submitted to the 5th meeting of the 18th Board of Directors on March 7, 2024.
-According to Article 30 of the Articles of Incorporation and the "Regulations for Payment of Remuneration to Directors, business performance of the Board of Directors, business performance of the Company, and the future operations and risk appetite of the Company, and prepare a recommendation for distribution.
-The Board of Directors' remuneration in this resolution and distribute the remuneration based on the level of participation of individual directors in the operations of the Company.
+According to Article 30 of the Articles of Incorporation and the "Regulations for Payment of Remuneration to Directors and Members of Functional Committees," if the Company generates profits in the current year, the Remuneration Committee may consider the overall performance of the Board of Directors, business performance of the Company, and the future operations and risk appetite of the Company, and prepare a recommendation for distribution.
+The Board of Directors shall determine the allocation of no more than 1% as directors' remuneration in this resolution and distribute the remuneration based on the level of participation of individual directors in the operations of the Company.
 No material deviation.
 (IV) Does the Company have the independence of the independent auditor evaluated regularly?
 V (IV) The Company's Audit Committee assesses the independence of the CPAs every year, and then submits the assessment results to the Board of Directors.
-The latest assessment was approved by the No material deviation.
+The latest assessment was approved by the

-Status Deviation from Corporate Governance Best-Practice Assessment criteria Yes No Summar у Principles for TWSE/TPEx-Listed Companies and causes thereof Audit Committee on December 21, 2 the Board of Directors on December The Company listed the related indep conducted the evaluation based on th accordance with Article 47 of the Ce and the Bulletin of Norm of Professio Public Accountant of the Republic of Objectivity and Independence".
-21, 2023. bendence cher ese items one rtified Public onal Ethics fo cking items and by one, in Accountant Act or Certified Assessment criteria Evaluation results Compliant with independence 1.
+Status Deviation from Corporate Governance Best-Practice Assessment criteria Yes Yes No Summary Principles for TWSE/TPEx-Listed Companies and causes thereof Audit Committee on December 21, 2 the Board of Directors on December The Company listed the related independenced the evaluation based on the accordance with Article 47 of the Ce and the Bulletin of Norm of Profession Public Accountant of the Republic of Objectivity and Independence".
+21, 2023. cendence checese items one rtified Public onal Ethics fo cking items and by one, in Accountant Act or Certified Assessment criteria Evaluation results Compliant with independence 1.
 There is no direct or material indirect financial interest relationship between the CPAs and the Company.
 Yes V 2.
 There is no material and close business relationship between the CPAs and the Company.
 Yes V 3.
 The CPAs were not in a potential employment relationship at the time of auditing the Company.
 Yes V 4.
 The CPAs do not have any loan relationship with the Company.
 Yes V